StrangeJay/-ExamProCo-aws-bootcamp-cruddur-2023/journal/week1.md

 - I typed **"psql -Upostgres --host localhost"** to see if it worked and it did.
 So we know it's working.
 ![postgre working](https://user-images.githubusercontent.com/105195327/221365067-892b626a-9034-44ad-abe5-24bfd84285a6.png)
 ---
+## Push and tag an image to Docker Hub
+- i logged in to [docker hub](https://hub.docker.com/)
+- I created a repository
+- I logged into docker from the command line with `docker login`

+- I created my image and tagged it during creation
+- I checked the image ID using `docker images`
+- I clicked on the docker icon and found the needed image
+- I right clicked and chose **push**
+- I inputed my dockerhub username

+- I inputed my password

+- I chose a namespace and put in the repo name with tag assigned

+- I clicked on enter and the image was pushed

+- I repeated the same process for the second image

+- Both images are now on my dockerhub repo